bradlug/bradlug.github.io/about/index.md

 **Bradford GNU/Linux User Group** (Bradford LUG or BradLUG) is a self-help group for GNU/Linux, [Free and Open Source Software](http://www.bradlug.co.uk/foss/) users in the Bradford District.

-We have regular social meetings and more formal meetings where we might talk about something technical, or help people with their computing problems, or discuss and debate issues around technology in society.
+Our meetings involve talks and demonstrations on a wide varity of topics, usually something technical, helping people with their computing problems, or discuss and debate issues around technology in society.

-We communicate outside of those meetings using a[ mailing list](https://mailman.lug.org.uk/mailman/listinfo/bradford) and this website.
+We communicate outside of those meetings using a [mailing list](https://mailman.lug.org.uk/mailman/listinfo/bradford) and this website.

 If you'd like to know more, we'd love to hear from you.